fiskaltrust/release-notes/portal/portal-sprint-107.md

 ### Securing Agency Page

 The Agency page has been reworked and is now properly secured.
 The user that is trying to load or update agencies, must have respectively the necessary access/read and access/write rights.
-In case those rights have not been granted, the create/edit button is now hidden. the user hasn't got the necessary access rights, the create/edit button should be hidden.
+In case those rights have not been granted, the create/edit button is now hidden.

 ![agencies-overview2.](images/sprint-107/agencies-overview2.png)